adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 Depending on your use case, you may decide that a TTL of 5 minutes for .html content is reasonable, but cached .js and .css files should live in the cache for 24 hours (perhaps due to your use of [Versioned Clientlibs](https://adobe-consulting-services.github.io/acs-aem-commons/features/versioned-clientlibs/index.html)).

-To achieve this we will create another DispatcherMaxAgeHeaderFilter configuration, which will control the TTL on .js and .css files.
+To achieve this we will create another `DispatcherMaxAgeHeaderFilter` configuration, which will control the TTL on our app's clientlibs.

 Navigate to CRX/de on your publish instance, and open `/apps/dispatchertester/config`: [localhost:4503/crx/de/index.jsp#/apps/dispatchertester/config](http://localhost:4503/crx/de/index.jsp#/apps/dispatchertester/config)